 Enter A New Niche: If your current business name is associated with a particular target audience, product, or service, and you want to target a new audience or release a new offering, a DBA can help.

-If you have a cleaning service named Neighborhood Maids but want to focus on getting more carpet cleaning jobs, you could file a DBA for Neighborhood Carpet Cleaning.
+For Example: If you have a cleaning service named Neighborhood Maids but want to focus on getting more carpet cleaning jobs, you could file a DBA for Neighborhood Carpet Cleaning.

 Another scenario could be that you clean for businesses and consumers and want to create a separate brand for each audience.
 Perhaps, in this case, you would create another DBA for Neighborhood Commercial Carpet Cleaning.